Shore House at the Del Review: Insider Tips, Room Guide & How to Book VIP

 • Two-Bedroom Villas: Ocean View Loft (hearing accessible or roll-in shower)

 • The resort has three stories.
-Many lofts are on the third floor, with a second upstairs bedroom set above that level, making it feel more private.
+Many lofts are on the third floor, with a second upstairs bedroom set above that level, making it feel more private and giving it a better view.

 • Do not ever wait to book Shore House.
 With only 75 accommodations, and multiple room and villa types, the one you want can sell out quickly.
 It happens all the time!